thiago-a-souza/MongoDB/README.md

 ### Distinct

-finds *distinct* values for a field passed as a string (not a document) and returns an array.
+Returns *distinct* values for a field passed as a string parameter and returns an array.

 ```
 // syntax - field is a string